markmiller3/marist-mscs621-2019-MarkMiller/README.md

 ------------------------------------------------------------------
 ## Configurations
-### The first step in recreating this project is to setup a the Database on IBM Cloud Cloudant
+### The first step in recreating this project is to setup a Database on IBM Cloud Cloudant

-***Note: This is only if you want to recreate the project, if you are downloading the provided one you can skip to the deployment section.***
+***Note: This is only if you want to recreate the project, if you are downloading the provided repository you can skip to the deployment section.***

-You can follow a guide [here](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-serverless-api-webapp)
+If you want to follow a complete guide on creating a Cloudant Database, follow the guide [here](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-serverless-api-webapp)

->The guide above will provide a high level overiew of creating the cloudant database, creating the neccessary functions, and creating the api.
-Below is a quick overview of the guide.
+>The guide above will provide a high level overview of creating the cloudant database, creating the neccessary functions, and creating the api.
+Below is a quick overview of this guide.

 #### IBM Cloudant and Functions Configuration
 Creating the Cloudant Database: